必 ‘Parents’ health checklist’

 Although the cause of diabetes is not yet exact, it is known that genetic factors and environmental factors such as obesity, age, diet, lack of exercise, hormone secretion, stress, and drug use act in a complex way.
 In particular, the prevalence of diabetes in the population aged 65 years and older doubles.

 Kim Eun-sook, a professor of endocrinology at Catholic University of Korea Incheon St. Mary’s Hospital, said, “As we do not say that wearing glasses is a treatment, diabetes should also be accepted as a concept of lifelong management.
-It could be that you have advanced diabetes.”
+It might be that you have advanced diabetes.”

 Even small shocks such as osteoporosis and coughing can lead to fractures